h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/stratify_by.rst

 ---------------

 - Available in: CoxPH
-- Hyperparameter: yes
+- Hyperparameter: no

 Description
 ~~~~~~~~~~~

+In a CoxPH model, stratification is useful as a diagnostic for checking the proportional hazards assumption, as it allows for as many different hazard functions as there are strata.
+For example, when attempting to predict X, you can include a secondary categorical predictor, Z, that can be adjusted for when making inferences about X’s relationship to the time-to-event endpoint.

-Specify a list of columns to use for stratification.
+Use the ```stratify_by`` parameter to specify a list of columns to use for stratification when building a CoxPH model.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~